antalike/MemOS-Docs/content/en/open_source/getting_started/rest_api_server.md

  # If Docker is not installed, please install the corresponding version.
 The download link is as follows:
  https://www.docker.com/

-# You can log in to Docker through the command line or from the Docker client
+ #After installation, Docker can be started through the client or through the command line
-# Command line login
-docker login --username=you-docker-username registry.cn-shanghai.aliyuncs.com
-# After success, you will be prompted to enter your password.
-Wait for a moment and if success appears, you will successfully log in

-# Client login
-# The client can log in directly through the user password and view it on the client
+ #Command line start
+ sudo systemctl start docker

 # Check docker status
 docker ps
 # Check docker images (optional)